 Knives

-It is an offence to sell a knife to a minor under the age of 16 years [see Summary Offences Act 1953 (SA) s 21D(1)].
-The maximum penalty for this offence is a fine of up to $20,000 or imprisonment for 2 years.
+It is an offence to sell a knife to a minor under the age of 18 [Summary Offences Act 1953 (SA) s 21D(1)].
+This age was raised from 16 to 18 on 1 July 2025.
+The maximum penalty is a fine of up to $20,000 or imprisonment for 2 years.

 It is a defence if the person selling the knife requested a prescribed form of evidence of age, such as a driver's licence or proof of age card, and the minor made a false statement or produced false evidence of their age, resulting in the sale [see s 21D(2)].

-It is also an offence to market a knife for sale or hire in such a way as indicates or suggests (by its name or description) the knife is suitable for combat or is otherwise likely to encourage the use of the knife as a weapon [Summary Offences Act 1953 (SA) s 21D(4)].
+It is also an offence to market a knife for sale or hire in a way that indicates or suggests (by its name or description) the knife is suitable for combat or is otherwise likely to encourage the use of the knife as a weapon [Summary Offences Act 1953 (SA) s 21D(4)].
 The maximum penalty is a fine of up to $20,000 or imprisonment for 2 years.

 Firearms

-It is an offence to possess a firearmwithout a firearms licence [Firearms Act 2015 (SA) s 9].
+It is an offence to possess a firearm without a firearms licence [Firearms Act 2015 (SA) s 9].
 A person under the age of 18 cannot usually hold a firearms licence [s 14(3)] but some exceptions apply.

 A child aged between 12 and 17 years who is a member of a recognised firearms club and needs to hold a firearms licence for competitions held in another state or country may obtain a category 1 (shooting club) licence for 3 years [Firearms Regulations 2017 (SA) reg 14(7)].